 Most participants in the Amendment 80 sector have successfully established a cooperative in the first year of the program.
-However, some participants have expressed concern that over the long term, cooperative formation standards may disadvantage them, and they may be constrained from establishing cooperative relationships, receiving and exclusive annual harvest allocation, and ending the "race for fish."
+However, some participants have expressed concern that over the long term, cooperative formation standards may disadvantage them, and they may be constrained from establishing cooperative relationships, receiving an exclusive annual harvest allocation, and ending the "race for fish."
 Smaller vessel owners with limited QS are likely to have weakened negotiating leverage as the groundfish retention standard (GRS) increases if they cannot be competitive in the limited access fishery and options in the Gulf of Alaska (GOA) are not viable.
 Participants of any size will find it difficult to receive the benefits of cooperative management if they cannot reach agreement on negotiated terms and the limited access fishery is an unattractive outside option, or a cooperative is able to derive some benefit from forcing an entity into the limited access fishery.

-Relaxing cooperative formation standards either by reducing the number of quota share (QS) permits that must be assigned, or the number of owners required could: (1) provide additional opportunities to QS holders to form cooperatives because more relationships are possible; (2) diminish the negotiating leverage of vessel owners who may be necessary to meet the threshold requirements under more stringent cooperative formation standards; (3) reduce the potential risk of any one company being unable to negotiate settlement and be able to fish only in the limited access fishery; and (4) reduce the incentive for members of a cooperative to attempt to create conditions that are unfavorable for certain fishery participants to form a cooperative.
+Relaxing cooperative formation standards either by reducing the number of quota share (QS) permits that must be assigned, or the number of owners required, OR BY REQUIRING THAT ANY OTHERWISE ELIGIBLE MEMBER BE ACCEPTED BY A COOPERATIVE SUBJECT TO THE SAME TERMS AND CONDITIONS AS OTHER MEMBERS could: (1) provide additional opportunities to QS holders to form cooperatives, because more relationships are possible; (2) diminish the negotiating leverage of vessel owners who may be necessary to meet the threshold requirements under more stringent cooperative formation standards; (3) reduce the potential risk of any one company being unable to negotiate settlement and be able to fish only in the limited access fishery; and (4) reduce the incentive for members of a cooperative to attempt to create conditions that are unfavorable for certain fishery participants to form a cooperative.

-The alternatives recommended by the Council and addressed in this analysis include:
+The alternatives recommended by the Council and addressed in this analysis are listed below.
+The new alternative recommended by the Council in October 2009 is highlighted in bold:

 - Alternative 1: Status quo.
-A minimum of three unique QS holders holding at least nine QS permits are required to form a cooperative. - Alternative 2: Reduce the number of unique QS holders required to form a cooperative from three to two or one unique QS holder. - Alternative 3: Reduce the number of QS permits required to form a cooperative from the existing 9 permits to some lower range (e.g., three permits to the existing 9 permits). - Alternative 4: Reduce both the number of unique QS holders and the number of QS permits required to form a cooperative (combination of Alternatives 2 and 3 above). - Alternative 5: Allow a cooperative to form with a single or collective group of entities that represent 20, 25 or 30% of the sector QS. - Alternative 6: Allow the GRS to be applied in aggregate to all cooperatives if this calculation meets or exceeds the GRS requirement.
+A minimum of three unique QS holders holding at least nine QS permits are required to form a cooperative. - Alternative 2: Reduce the number of unique QS holders required to form a cooperative from three to two or one unique QS holder. - Alternative 3: Reduce the number of QS permits required to form a cooperative from the existing 9 permits to some lower range (e.g., three permits to the existing 9 permits). - Alternative 4: Reduce both the number of unique QS holders and the number of QS permits required to form a cooperative (combination of Alternatives 2 and 3 above). - Alternative 5: Allow a cooperative to form with a minimum of three unique QS holders holding at least nine QS permits (status quo), or a single or collective group of entities that represent 20 percent, 25 percent or 30 percent of the sector OS. - Alternative 6: Require that a cooperative accept all members of a cooperative who are otherwise eligible to join a cooperative subject to the same terms and conditions as all other members.

+• GRS Suboption (Applicable to all Alternatives): The GRS shall be applied in aggregate, to all cooperatives if this calculation meets or exceeds the GRS requirement.